 The following Shibboleth federations are supported: UK Access Management Federation for Education and Research and DFN-AAI (Germany).
 Support for additional federations is in development.
 Please contact firstname.lastname@example.org to enable Shibboleth authentication for your users.

-Download the most recent title list of publications available in the SPIE Digital Library (last updated 2/7/2018).
-This data is formatted to comply with the KBART standard, and is provided monthly to vendors of discovery and indexing services.
+Download the most recent title list of publications available in the SPIE Digital Library (updated May 2, 2018).
+This title list is formatted to comply with the KBART standard, and is provided monthly to vendors of discovery and indexing services.